AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 }
 ```

-To solve other problems, for example Tiger [3], the user may implement the `DSPOMDP` interface as a class called Tiger.
+To solve other problems, for example Tiger [3], the user may implement the `DSPOMDP` interface as a class called `Tiger`.
 Then the user only needs to change Line 7 in Listing 1 to:
 ``` c++
 DSPOMDP* model = new Tiger();
 ```